itzg/docker-minecraft-server/docs/types-and-platforms/index.md

-# Server Types and Mod Platforms
+# Server Types and Modpack Platforms

 Server types can be selected by setting the `TYPE` environment variable to one of the types described in these sections.